D3lt4lph4/slurm_job_examples/README.md

 sbatch script.sl
 ```

 Various scripts are provided in this repository.
-But for now let's have a look at a simple script:
+But for now let's have a look at a simple one:

 ```bash
 #!/bin/bash